daneroo/nx-audiobook/infra/PROGRESS.md

 - Walter Isaacson - Steve Jobs
 - Will Durant - Our Oriental Heritage
 - William Gibson, Bruce Sterling - The Difference Engine
-- William Gibson - Burning Chrome
-- William Gibson - Count Zero
-- William Gibson - Mona Lisa Overdrive
-- William Gibson - Neuromancer
 - William MacAskill - What We Owe the Future
 - Wu Ch'eng-en - Monkey

 ## Books already Migrated

-There are 114 books which have been migrated.
+There are 118 books which have been migrated.

 We could also report the media mime type, file counts,..